Funding for open access monographs and edited volumes

 - The publication must be well catalogued, for instance by being listed in the Directory of Open Access Books (DOAB).

-- Publications funded in this way must include an acknowledgement for the financial support received from the publishing fund, e.g. “supported by the Open Access Publishing Fund of Leipzig University” or (in German) “gefördert durch den Open-Access-Publikationsfonds der Universität Leipzig."
+- Publications funded in this way must contain a reference to the affiliation with the University of Leipzig in accordance with the publication guidelines of Leipzig University as well as to the financial support provided by the publishing fund, e.g. “supported by the Open Access Publishing Fund of Leipzig University” or (in German) “gefördert durch den Open-Access-Publikationsfonds der Universität Leipzig."

 - The publication’s academic quality must be beyond doubt: